nopezi/golang-crud/dev.md

    - api get menu by role ,
         # get Menu done, by role not done
    <!-- - adding midleware jwt to controller | for admin only -->
-   - adding golang scheduler manager
+   - adding golang scheduler manager done
    - build to docker

 # next development